hedyhli/outline.nvim/README.md

     -- 'auto_close' option above.
     goto_location = "<Cr>",
-    -- Jump to symbol under cursor but keep focus on outline window.
+    -- Jump to symbol under cursor but keep focus on outline window. peek_location = "o",
-    -- Renamed in this fork!
-    peek_location = "o",
-    -- Only in this fork (next 2):
     -- Visit location in code and close outline immediately goto_and_close = "<S-Cr>"
     -- Change cursor position of outline window to the current location in code.